studentgpt/cof_test_data/README.md

    python main_ui_optimization.py
    ```

 **2.2** After launching the program, you will enter the **Bayesian Optimization GUI**.
-To proceed, first click **`Set COF parameters`** to Set the COF parameters, and then input the **Monomer Concentration**.

-**2.3** After entering the initial parameters, follow these steps to begin the Bayesian optimization process:
+The user can modify the material parameters by clicking the **`Set COF parameters`** button.

+**2.3** Set the parameters for monomer addition:

+  1. The core monomer concentration can be typed in the **Monomer Concentration** window.

-  1. **Load Monomer Addition Sequence Space File**:
+  2. **Load Monomer Addition Sequence Space File:**
      Upload the file containing the monomer addition sequence space to be optimized.
-     The reaction space must be in CSV format with the following structure:
+This file is in CSV format with the following format:
   ```bash
      r1,r2,r3,r4,r5,r6,r7,r8,r9,r10,r11,r12,r13,r14,r15,r16,r17,r18,r19,r20